A pressure ulcers or injury — also known as a bedsore or decubitus ulcer — is an area of localized damage to the skin, underlying tissue, or both.

 When dietary intake is inadequate, or deficiencies are suspected or confirmed, provide a vitamin and mineral supplement.

-Nutrition care planning for pressure ulcers
+Nutrition care plan for pressure injuries

 Nutrition care plans provide communication for nutrition care between the individual and members of the interdisciplinary team.